bcgov/aps-infra-platform/documentation/resources/api-discovery.md

 kind: DraftDataset # object type for gwa-cli use
 name: my-draft-dataset # unique dataset name, not displayed
 title: Useful API # API title shown on the Directory
-notes: A handy API with many uses # API description, supports Markdown formatting
+notes: A handy API with many uses. # API description, supports Markdown formatting
 tags: [useful, data, openapi] # keywords, may be used for search in future
 organization: ministry-of-citizens-services # ministry or agency associated with the API (see https://api.gov.bc.ca/ds/api/v2/organizations for options) - this must match the organization associated with the namespace
 organizationUnit: databc # organization business sub-unit (see https://api.gov.bc.ca/ds/api/v2/organizations/<organization> for options)